What the C-suite wants: 24 must-have HR software metrics

 High staff turnover is expensive and can hurt morale and productivity.
 HR teams can track their overall turnover rate either month-by-month or annually, which includes all leavers including those who are dismissed, made redundant, or retire.

-The C-suite often also wants a separate figure for voluntary turnover, which is typically most disruptive and often indicates troubling disengagement headwinds.
-Knowing the difference can help inform better planning and pre-empt bigger issues.
+The C-suite often also wants a separate figure for voluntary turnover, which is typically most disruptive and often indicates the presence of underlying problems such as low engagement, a poor culture, bad managers, or unsatisfactory reward packages.
+Knowing the difference between voluntary and involuntary (sometimes called ‘regrettable’) turnover, can help inform better planning and pre-empt bigger issues.

 Like headcount, this data is most useful when it’s segmented.
-Human resource management software can typically offer turnover data by department, seniority, and location, giving HR a nuanced idea where to investigate and stem problems.
+HR software can typically offer turnover data by department, seniority, and location, giving HR a nuanced idea where to investigate and stem problems.

 4. Retention rate

-The other side of the turnover coin, the C-suite usually also expects retention rate reporting.
-Human resource management software should make it easy to show segmented data here so you can spot patterns and trends, and act accordingly.
+The C-suite usually also expects retention rate reporting.
+Your software should make it easy to show segmented data here so you can spot patterns and trends, and act accordingly.

-A good retention rate typically correlates positively to culture and employee engagement and means recruitment and onboarding costs are efficient because you’re not backfilling as many roles.
-Bear in mind, though, that there will always be a natural turnover of employees, so a turnover rate of 0% is neither desirable nor realistic.
-Turnover data can help leaders spot any emerging problems and understand whether HR’s initiatives are working.
+A good retention rate typically correlates positively to culture and employee engagement.
+Strong retention rates will reduce recruitment and onboarding costs because you’re not backfilling as many roles.
+Bear in mind, though, that there will always be a natural turnover of employees (see above), so a turnover rate of 0% is neither desirable nor realistic.

 5. Absence rate